emberjs/rfcs/text/0977-v2-app-format.md

 ### Explicit Bundler Config -> vite.config.mjs

-If you are using the current stable relase of Embroider then Embroider is generating a Webpack config for you automaically.
+If you are using the current stable release of Embroider then Embroider is generating a Webpack config for you automatically.
 It is possible for you to make some changes via config but the majority of the Webpack config file is hidden from you.

 This RFC proposes that we don't hide the bundler config any more, if you are using Webpack then you will have a Webpack config that will need to have an Embroider plugin configured.